nene/nene.github.io/_posts/2022-11-05-one-grammar-to-rule-them-all.md

 - a single parser that behaves differently depending on current SQL dialect,
 - a separate parser for each SQL dialect.

-## Using assertions inside single parser
+## Approach #1: Using assertions inside single parser

 As I'm using [Peggy][] as my parser generator, it's possible to pass arguments to the parser and check them during parsing.